Capital One Venture Rewards Credit Card Benefits & Review 2022

 Capital One VentureOne Rewards Credit Card: If you’re looking for a card with no annual fee, the Capital One VentureOne Credit Card is such a card.
 Keep in mind that it offers a much lower bonus offer than the Capital One Venture Rewards Credit Card and also has a lower earning rate at 1.25 miles per $1 spent.
 If you don’t want an annual fee and are okay with earning fewer miles, this may be an option to consider.

-Chase Sapphire Preferred Card: The Chase Sapphire Preferred credit card is another favorite amongst travelers.
+Chase Sapphire Preferred® Card: The Chase Sapphire Preferred credit card is another favorite amongst travelers.
 With the same annual fee ($95) as the Capital One Venture Rewards Credit Card, this card offers an impressive sign-up bonus of 100,00 points.
 It also comes with quite a few travel perks.
-This card has an earning rate of 5 points per $1 on Lyft purchases (through March 2022), 2 points per $1 spent on dining and travel, and 1 point per $1 spent on all other purchases.
+This card has an earning rate of 5 points per $1 on Lyft purchases (through March 2022), 2 points per $1 spent on travel, 3 points per dollar spent on dining, and 1 point per $1 spent on all other purchases.
 Travel redemptions through the Chase Ultimate Rewards portal carry the most value at 1.25%.

 If you spend at least $4,750 per year or about $395.83 per month to cover the cost of the annual fee.
 If you spend at least this much per year and will utilize the travel perks and other benefits offered, this card is well worth the $95 annual fee.